agriculture-vlab/avl-dataset-convention/CONVENTION.md

 However, Zarr does not define or interpret (decode) array attributes at all.
-The Zarr equivalent of the CF attribute `_FillValue` is the array property `fill_value` (not an attribute). `fill_value` can and should be set for all data types including integers, also because it is given in raw units, and that is, before `scaling_factor` and `add_offset` are applied (by xarray).
+The Zarr equivalent of the CF attribute `_FillValue` is the array property `fill_value` (not an attribute). `fill_value` can and should be set for all data types including integers, also because it is given in raw units, that is, before `scaling_factor` and `add_offset` are applied (by xarray).
 Zarr’s `fill_value` has the advantage that data array chunks comprising only `fill_value` values can and should be dropped entirely.
 This can reduce